Riky5/Riky5/README.md

 ----

 - 🔭 I’m currently working on finding a job
-- 🌱 I’m constantly learning
+- 🌱 I’m constantly learning Gatsby, graphQL
 - 👯 I’m looking to collaborate on exciting projects
 - ⚡ Fun fact: Google was originally to be named Googol which is a number; 10 to the power of 100.
 But due to a spelling error the name Google was registered, however the founders preferred the name and obviously stuck with it.
 <!-- - 🤔 I’m looking for help with ... -->